 Knowledgeable Legal Representation for Florida Divorce Cases

-The divorce process in Florida is always complicated, but if either you or your spouse are members of the U.S. military forces, you can expect to face additional challenges for your divorce proceedings.
-Because both federal and state laws can apply in military divorce cases, you’ll need an exceptionally skilled family lawyer to navigate the difficulties on your behalf.
+Divorce is always complicated; but if either you or your spouse are members of the U.S. military forces, then you can expect to face additional challenges for your divorce proceedings.
+Federal and state laws can both apply in military divorce cases, so you’ll need an exceptionally skilled military divorce lawyer to navigate the difficulties on your behalf.

 From helping you determine Tricare healthcare coverage to dividing parental responsibility when one parent is deployed, our Panama City Beach military divorce attorneys can simplify the process for you.
 No challenge is too daunting for our team at The Virga Law Firm, P.A., and we’re committed to helping you find a fresh start after your military marriage comes to an end.

-Here are just a few of the reasons you should consider our family law firm:
+Here are just a few of the reasons you should consider our law firm for your military divorce:

 - Located near Florida military bases